 (3) The Practice Direction may disapply or modify these Rules as appropriate in relation to possession claims started electronically.

 (1) The claimant may bring a possession claim under this Section of this Part where –

-(a) the claim is brought under section 21 of the 1988 Act3 to recover possession of residential property let under an assured shorthold tenancy; and
+(a) the claim is brought under section 21 of the 1988 Act3 to recover possession of residential property let under an assured shorthold tenancy other than a demoted assured shorthold tenancy; and

 (3) In this Section of this Part, a ‘demoted assured shorthold tenancy’ means a demoted tenancy where the landlord is a registered social landlord or a private registered provider of social housing.